Amazon: marketplace guide

 To add a Ship from address to shipments exported from ChannelEngine to Amazon:

 - Enable the Stock locations and Order routing settings on ChannelEngine.
-For more information, check out the article ChannelEngine: stock locations.
+For more information, check out the article ChannelEngine: multiple warehouses and stock locations.

 - Create a stock location with the exact same name, address, and phone number as you have in the Ship from address on Amazon.